KeepsItCrypt0/PulseStrategy/PulseStrategyWhitepaper.md

 ## Frequently Asked Questions (FAQs)

 **Q: What happens if the Origin Address does nothing?**
 A: The protocol doesn’t rely on the OA.
-Burns from transfers alone ensure that each xBond/iBond is backed by more PLSX/INC over time, and PLStr rewards still function without OA deposits.
+Burns from transfers alone ensure that each xBond/iBond is backed by more PLSX/INC over time.

 **Q: Why would anyone trade xBond or iBond?**
 A: Traders profit by arbitraging price differences between DEXs and the contract’s redemption value.
 Every trade burns tokens, making bonds scarcer and more valuable for holders.